geniqks/social_puller/src/drivers/README.md

   REDDIT_USERNAME,
   REDDIT_USER_AGENT**

-You can obtain **REDDIT_CLIENT_ID**, **REDDIT_CLIENT_SECRET**, and **REDDIT_REDIRECT_URI** by creating an application on the Reddit apps page: reddit.com/prefs/apps
+You can obtain **REDDIT_CLIENT_ID**, **REDDIT_CLIENT_SECRET**, and **REDDIT_REDIRECT_URI** by creating an application on the Reddit apps page: reddit.com/prefs/apps.

+In the Reddit portal, you need to set **REDDIT_REDIRECT_URI** to http://yourdomain.com/reddit/auth/callback

 **REDDIT_USERNAME** and **REDDIT_PASSWORD** correspond to your Reddit account credentials.

 **REDDIT_USER_AGENT** can be customized as desired, e.g., "myApp:v0.0.1"

-To acquire the token, you need to authorize your account to use your application by navigating to the following URL: http://localhost:3001/reddit/auth
+To acquire the token, you need to authorize your account to use your application by navigating to the following URL: http://yourdomain.com/reddit/auth

 Upon accessing this URL, a file named 'reddit_token.txt' will be generated.
 This file will contain the token value that should be assigned to the **REDDIT_USER_TOKEN** variable in your .env file.
 After setting the environment variable, it is recommended to delete the 'reddit_token.txt' file for security purposes.